sapphon/adventofcode-2021-8/README.md

     * len 4? digit is 4
     * len 5?
       * is a superset of the code for 1? digit is 3
-      * has a set difference of 2 with the code for 4? digit is 2
+      * has a set difference of size 2 with the code for 4? digit is 2
       * else digit is 5
     * len 6?
       * is a superset of the code for 4? digit is 9